civisanalytics/civis-python/docs/source/ml.rst

 - pandas
 - scikit-learn
 - glmnet
+- feather-format

 Install :mod:`pandas` if you wish to download tables of predictions.
 You can also model on :class:`~pandas.DataFrame` objects in your interpreter.

+If you wish to use the :class:`~civis.ml.ModelPipeline` code to model on :class:`~pandas.DataFrame` objects in your local environment, the `feather-format <https://github.com/wesm/feather>`_ package (requires `pandas` >= 0.20) will improve data transfer speeds and guarantee that your data types are correctly detected by CivisML.
+You must install `feather-format` if you wish to use `pd.Categorical` columns in your `DataFrame` objects, since that type information is lost when writing data as a CSV.

 If you wish to use custom models or download trained models, you'll need scikit-learn installed.